-Palace Confirms Prince Harry Will Wear a Wedding Band Even Though William Does Not
+Prince Harry Breaks Tradition with a Platinum Wedding Band — While William Doesn't Wear One at All!

 RELATED VIDEO: Prince Harry and Prince William Surprise Fans Camping Out for Royal Wedding

-Harry and Meghan will tie the knot around 7 a.m.
-EST time on Saturday.
-Their ceremony is scheduled to last about an hour.

-Roughly 600 guests will be in attendance, but world dignitaries (like President Trump) won’t be there, as Kensington Palace has said that an official list of political leaders (both U.K. and international) are not required for the pair.
+Roughly 600 guests were in attendance at the wedding, but world dignitaries (like President Trump) weren’t there, as Kensington Palace has said that an official list of political leaders (both U.K. and international) are not required for the pair.

-Instead, most in attendance will have a direct connection to the bride or groom.
-That includes Harry’s brother (and best man) Prince William; sister-in-law Kate; father Prince Charles; stepmom Camilla, Dutchess of Cornwall; grandparents Queen Elizabeth and Prince Philip; close cousins like Princess Eugenie and Princess Beatrice; and friends from Harry’s military service will also be on hand, as well as longtime close friends, such as Tom Inskip and Guy Pelly.
+Instead, most in attendance had a direct connection to the bride or groom, including Harry’s brother (and best man) Prince William; sister-in-law Kate; father Prince Charles; stepmom Camilla, Dutchess of Cornwall; grandparents Queen Elizabeth and Prince Philip; close cousins like Princess Eugenie and Princess Beatrice; and friends from Harry’s military service will also be on hand, as well as longtime close friends, such as Tom Inskip and Guy Pelly.

-Meghan’s mother, Doria Ragland, will be attending, as well as a handful of her closest friends, such as actress Priyanka Chopra and Toronto-based stylist Jessica Mulroney.
+Meghan’s mother, Doria Ragland, also played a special role on the big day, accompanying her daughter to the chapel.